d18c7db/atari_system1_fpga/MiSTer/README.md

 Everything so far has been run in ISIM simulation but not on FPGA hardware yet.

 ## About
-FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984.
+FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984 for the MiSTer (DE-10 nano) FPGA board
 Based primarily on the SP-280, SP-286 schematics with additional support from SP-277, SP-298

 Supported game cartridges